 git clone https://github.com/jonschlinkert/sublime-markdown-extended.git "sublime-markdown-extended"

-After installing this package, open a markdown file and switch the language to Markdown Extended
+After installing this package, open a markdown file and switch the language to Markdown Extended, using one

 of the following methods: